Zazk0u/new-bl-sdk-mods/object_relocator/object_relocator/HOW_TO_USE.md

 Roll your mouse wheel to move the object toward/away from you.

 3:
-Press the pick up keybind again to no longer hold the object.
+Press the pick up keybind again to release the object.
 Doing this will generate a log text file within object_relocator/logs containing informations on the object that was picked up.
 Logged informations:
 - Object's name